Microverse-Fullstack-Program/vet-clinic-database/README.md

 ### Prerequisites

-In order to run this project you need: PostgreSQL or any other SQL database.
+In order to run this project you need: **PostgreSQL or any other SQL database**.

 <!--
 Example command: